-- 4.1 The application is being reported to your Planning Committee because of the major nature of the proposal. - 4.2 To assist members with site context, a link to Google Maps is provided below:
+- 4.1 The application is being reported to your Planning Committee because of the major nature of the proposal. - 4.2 The application was previously considered at the committee meeting on 11 May 2021 but was deferred 'pending further discussions relating to a sustainable parking provision', as stated in the minutes of the May meeting.
+Progress subsequent to the May meeting is detailed from paragraph 13.16 of this report. - 4.3 To assist members with site context, a link to Google Maps is provided below: